DataDog/hiring-engineers/answers.md

 * Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.

+On the screenshot you can find the tags on the lower-right corner circled in green.

 <img src="https://github.com/erikhvc/hiring-engineers/blob/solutions-engineer/images/Tags.JPG">

 * Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.